 Many schools will also receive updates to their fire alarm and PA systems, which will provide quicker notification to the district’s central security monitoring system.

-To further enhance current security measures, the APS Design and Construction Team is planning to install security vestibules at twenty-one elementary and middle school buildings.
+To further enhance current security measures, the APS Design and Construction Team is planning to install security vestibules at twenty-one school buildings.
 The vestibules will ensure that school visitors follow check-in procedures at the front office before entering the rest of the building.

 We are grateful to Aurora voters for approving the $300 million bond measure in November 2016.
 To learn more about bond-funded projects throughout APS, visit bond.aurorak12.org.